laxamanasr-blip/homelab-network-core/README.md

 # Homelab Network Core

 ## Overview
-This repository documents my homelab infrastructure built to practice **enterprise-style networking, virtualization, identity, monitoring, and security operations**.
-The environment is centered around **Proxmox VE** and is designed as a small production-like lab where I can test **network segmentation, internal infrastructure services, identity-aware access, reverse proxy publishing, DNS, PKI, monitoring, and security tooling**.
+This repository documents my homelab infrastructure built to practice **enterprise-style networking, virtualization, identity, monitoring, storage, and security operations**.

+The environment is centered around **Proxmox VE** and uses an **OPNsense router-on-a-stick (ROAS)** design to provide firewalling, routing, WAN connectivity, and segmentation across multiple VLANs.
+On top of that network core, I run a set of infrastructure and self-hosted services used for **identity, DNS, PKI, monitoring, secrets management, documentation, media/storage, and network/security lab work**.

+This homelab is both:
+- a **working infrastructure platform** for internal services, and
+- a **practice environment** for networking, cloud, and security engineering projects.

-The lab also serves as the foundation for future portfolio projects related to **SIEM/log pipelines, WAF and reverse proxy security, hybrid/cloud connectivity, and network automation**.
+It also serves as the foundation for future portfolio work related to **SIEM/log pipelines, WAF testing, hybrid/cloud connectivity, and network automation**.

 ---

 ## Objectives
-- Build a structured homelab using **Proxmox** as the virtualization platform
+- Build a structured homelab using **Proxmox** as the primary virtualization platform
+- Use **OPNsense** as a virtualized network edge for routing, firewalling, and segmentation
-- Segment services and management traffic using **VLANs** and firewall policy
+- Separate traffic and services using **VLANs** and policy enforcement
-- Host core infrastructure services such as **DNS, PKI, identity, IPAM, and monitoring**
+- Host practical infrastructure services such as **DNS, PKI, identity, IPAM, monitoring, and storage**
-- Publish selected internal services securely through a **reverse proxy**
+- Provide secure access to internal services using **reverse proxying and remote-access overlays**
+- Maintain documentation and IP visibility through **NetBox**
-- Use the environment as a practical lab for **network, cloud, and security engineering**
+- Use the lab as a platform for future **cloud, security, and network automation** projects
-- Maintain infrastructure documentation and service inventory using **NetBox**

 ---

-## Core Infrastructure
+# Architecture Summary

-### Virtualization Platform
+## Virtualization Platform
-- **Proxmox VE** – primary hypervisor for hosting infrastructure VMs and self-hosted services
+- **Proxmox VE** – primary hypervisor for infrastructure and application virtual machines

-### Network and Security
+## Network Core
+- **OPNsense** – virtual firewall/router providing:
+  - inter-VLAN routing
+  - dual-WAN connectivity
-- **OPNsense** – firewall, routing, NAT, and inter-VLAN policy enforcement
+  - firewall policy enforcement
+  - gateway services for internal lab networks
-- **Managed switching / VLANs** – segmentation of management, infrastructure, and service networks
+- **Managed trunk switch** – carries tagged VLANs between physical network and Proxmox
-- **Tailscale gateway** – secure remote access / overlay connectivity into the homelab
-- **Nginx Proxy Manager** – reverse proxy for controlled exposure of internal web services

-### Identity, DNS, and PKI
+- **Router-on-a-stick (ROAS)** design on Proxmox using a VLAN-aware bridge
+- **TP-Link Deco mesh** connected through a dedicated VLAN/uplink path

+## Security and Filtering
+- **Suricata IDS/IPS**
+- **Zenarmor NGFW**
+- firewall policy and traffic separation through OPNsense
+- **AdGuard Home** for DNS filtering / resolver functions

+## Identity / Core Services
-- **Windows Server** – core Windows infrastructure services including:
+- **Windows Server** for:
   - **DNS**
   - **NPS**
   - **Certificate Authority**
-- **Authentik** – identity provider / SSO platform for internal services
+- **Authentik** as the identity provider (IdP) / SSO platform
-- **AdGuard Home** – DNS filtering and local resolver functionality
+- **Vaultwarden** for password and credential management

-### Infrastructure Documentation and Secrets
+## Infrastructure Documentation and IPAM
-- **NetBox** – IPAM / DCIM / infrastructure documentation
+- **NetBox** for IPAM, infrastructure documentation, and inventory
-- **Vaultwarden** – internal secrets / password vault

-### Monitoring and Visibility
+## Monitoring and Visibility
-- **PRTG** – infrastructure monitoring
+- **PRTG**
-- **Grafana** – dashboards and visualization for infrastructure observability
+- **Grafana**

+## Remote Access and Internal Platforms
+- **Tailscale gateway** for secure remote access
+- **Nextcloud** for self-hosted cloud storage
+- **Jellyfin**
+- **Agent DVR**

+## Network Lab / Practice Platforms
+- **EVE-NG**
+- **GNS3**

 ---

-## Lab Use Cases
-This environment is used to practice and document:

-- **Proxmox virtualization** and service hosting
-- **Firewalling, NAT, and segmentation** using OPNsense
+# Network Architecture

+The homelab is built around an **OPNsense router-on-a-stick deployment running as a VM on Proxmox**.

+A **VLAN-aware Linux bridge (`vmbr0`)** on the Proxmox host carries multiple tagged networks from a managed switch into the OPNsense VM.
+This allows OPNsense to terminate multiple VLAN-backed interfaces while keeping the lab consolidated on a single virtualization platform.

+## Current VLAN / Interface Design

+### VLAN 10 – PLDT WAN
+- Primary ISP handoff
+- Presented to OPNsense as a dedicated WAN interface

+### VLAN 30 – Globe WAN
+- Secondary / backup ISP handoff
+- Presented to OPNsense as a secondary WAN interface

+### VLAN 50 – Deco / Home Network Uplink
+- Used for the TP-Link Deco mesh uplink / home client network
+- Routed separately from the internal VM compute network

+### VLAN 60 – Internal VM / Compute Network
-- **VLAN-based network design** for infrastructure and services
+- Isolated network for virtual machines and internal infrastructure services hosted on Proxmox
+- OPNsense acts as the gateway for this network

+## Traffic Flow Summary
+A managed switch trunks the required VLANs to the Proxmox host.
+Inside Proxmox, the OPNsense VM terminates the tagged interfaces and provides:

+- routing between internal networks
-- **DNS, PKI, and Windows-based network services**
+- WAN connectivity and failover pathing
-- **Identity-aware access** using Authentik
-- **Remote access / overlay networking** using Tailscale
-- **Infrastructure monitoring and dashboards** with PRTG and Grafana
+- firewall policy enforcement
+- gateway services for the isolated VM network
-- **IPAM and infrastructure documentation** with NetBox
+- separation between home/client traffic and infrastructure workloads
-- **Secure publishing of internal services** through reverse proxying

 ---

-## Platform Components

-### 1) Virtualization Layer
-The homelab runs on **Proxmox VE**, which hosts the core infrastructure and application VMs.
-Proxmox acts as the foundation for service isolation, VM lifecycle management, and future lab expansion.

-This includes workloads for:
+# Core Infrastructure Services

+## 1) OPNsense Firewall / Router
+OPNsense acts as the central network control point of the lab and is responsible for:
+- WAN connectivity
+- inter-VLAN routing
+- firewall policy enforcement
-- network and security services
+- segmentation between home/client traffic and infrastructure services
-- Windows infrastructure services
+- gateway services for internal VMs
+- security inspection features

+Security tooling attached to the OPNsense platform includes:
+- **Suricata IDS/IPS**
-- monitoring platforms
+- **Zenarmor NGFW**
-- internal self-hosted applications
-- documentation and identity services

 ---

-### 2) Network Edge and Segmentation
-**OPNsense** acts as the lab firewall/router and provides:
-- WAN edge connectivity
+## 2) Windows Infrastructure
+A dedicated **Windows Server** VM provides core internal services commonly found in enterprise environments:

-- internal routing between VLANs / subnets
+- **DNS** – internal name resolution
-- NAT and policy enforcement
-- segmentation between management, infrastructure, and application networks

-The network is intentionally designed around **segmentation instead of a flat LAN**, allowing services to be grouped by function and protected through firewall policy.

-Planned documentation for this repository includes:
-- VLAN IDs and purpose
-- subnet assignments
-- inter-VLAN routing paths
-- administrative access restrictions
-- which services are internal-only vs externally reachable
+- **NPS** – authentication-related lab scenarios such as RADIUS-based testing
+- **Certificate Authority** – internal PKI and certificate issuance

+This allows the lab to support certificate-based workflows and more realistic infrastructure testing.

 ---

-### 3) DNS, PKI, and Windows Infrastructure
-A dedicated **Windows Server** VM provides core internal services for the lab, including:
-- **DNS**
-- **Network Policy Server (NPS)**
-- **Certificate Authority (CA)**

-This gives the lab a more realistic enterprise-style foundation and allows testing of:
-- internal DNS resolution
-- certificate issuance for internal services
-- Windows-based identity and access workflows
-- future authentication or 802.1X / certificate-based scenarios

----

-### 4) Identity and Access
+## 3) Identity and Access
-**Authentik** is used as the lab’s **identity provider (IdP)** for centralized authentication and SSO across supported internal applications.
+**Authentik** is used as the lab’s **identity provider (IdP)** for centralized authentication and SSO across supported internal services.

-This allows the lab to simulate:
+This supports:
 - centralized authentication flows
 - protected access to internal applications
+- future identity-aware reverse proxy integrations
-- identity-aware access patterns for self-hosted services
+- more realistic access control for self-hosted services
-- future integration with reverse proxy access control

 ---

-### 5) DNS Filtering and Name Resolution
+## 4) DNS and Filtering
-**AdGuard Home** provides DNS filtering and resolver functionality for the environment.
-It is used alongside internal DNS services to support:
+**AdGuard Home** is used for DNS filtering and resolver functionality within the environment.
+This supports:
-- local name resolution
+- local DNS resolution workflows
 - filtering / policy control for clients
-- cleaner internal service access
+- cleaner access to internal services
-- visibility into DNS activity within the lab
+- visibility into DNS activity

 ---

-### 6) Remote Access and Overlay Networking
-A **Tailscale gateway** provides secure remote access into the homelab environment.
-This supports:
-- administrative access to internal resources
+## 5) IPAM and Infrastructure Documentation
+**NetBox** is used as the source of truth for:
+- IP address allocations
+- VLAN and subnet documentation
-- remote troubleshooting
+- infrastructure inventory
-- secure access without exposing internal services directly to the internet
+- service and device tracking
-- future access workflows for hybrid and security-related labs
+- future topology and dependency documentation

+One of the goals of this lab is to treat the environment like a real platform rather than an undocumented set of VMs, and NetBox is a big part of that.

 ---

-### 7) Infrastructure Documentation and IPAM
-**NetBox** is used for **IP address management, inventory, and infrastructure documentation**.

-This is one of the most important parts of the lab because it keeps the environment documented like a real infrastructure platform rather than an undocumented collection of VMs.

-NetBox is intended to document:
-- subnets and VLANs
-- IP assignments
-- devices and service roles
-- logical infrastructure relationships
-- future expansion of rack/device/service documentation

----

-### 8) Monitoring and Observability
+## 6) Monitoring and Visibility
-The lab includes both **PRTG** and **Grafana** to improve visibility into the environment.
+The environment includes a monitoring stack built around **PRTG** and **Grafana**.

-#### PRTG
+### PRTG
-Used for infrastructure monitoring such as:
-- device reachability
-- service availability
-- network health and status checks
-- basic infrastructure alerting

-#### Grafana
 Used for:
+- infrastructure health monitoring
+- reachability checks
+- service monitoring
+- network visibility

+### Grafana
+Used for:
 - dashboards
-- visualization of infrastructure metrics
+- visualization of infrastructure data
 - future integrations with additional telemetry sources

 ---

-### 9) Secrets and Internal Services
-**Vaultwarden** is used as a self-hosted secrets/password vault for the environment.
-This supports better operational hygiene when working with:
-- admin credentials
-- service credentials
-- internal documentation references
-- lab access workflows
+## 7) Secrets Management
+**Vaultwarden** is hosted in the lab for password and credential management.

+This helps keep operational credentials, service accounts, and internal access details managed more cleanly instead of being stored in ad hoc notes or local files.

 ---

-### 10) Reverse Proxy and Service Publishing
-**Nginx Proxy Manager** is used to publish selected internal services in a more controlled way.

-This layer is intended to support:
+## 8) Remote Access
+A **Tailscale gateway** provides secure remote access into the homelab environment without broadly exposing internal services to the internet.

+This supports:
-- reverse proxying for internal web applications
+- administrative access to internal systems
-- TLS termination
+- remote troubleshooting
-- easier access to internal services
+- access to services when away from home
-- future integration with identity-aware access and application protection
+- future hybrid / cloud connectivity experiments

 ---

-## Current Services in Scope
+## 9) Storage and User-Facing Services
-This repository documents the core platform components of the homelab, including:
+The lab also hosts practical self-hosted services used for day-to-day functionality and testing.

+### Nextcloud
+Used as self-hosted cloud storage / internal file platform.

+### Jellyfin
+Used as a media service hosted inside the lab environment.

+### Agent DVR
+Used for video / surveillance-related workloads.

+These services also help validate storage, reverse proxy, identity, and remote-access workflows in a more realistic way than purely synthetic lab VMs.

+---

+## 10) Network Lab Platforms
+The environment includes **EVE-NG** and **GNS3** to support network simulation and lab work outside the core production-like services.

+These platforms are used to:
+- test network designs
+- simulate routing / switching scenarios
+- practice troubleshooting
+- build isolated network labs without changing the core infrastructure environment

+---

+# Current Service Inventory
+The current homelab platform includes the following major services and systems:

-- **Proxmox**
+- **Proxmox VE**
 - **OPNsense**
-- **Windows Server (DNS / NPS / CA)**
+- **Windows Server** (DNS / NPS / CA)
+- **Authentik**
 - **AdGuard Home**
-- **Authentik**
-- **Tailscale gateway**
 - **NetBox**
 - **Vaultwarden**
 - **PRTG**
 - **Grafana**
+- **Tailscale gateway**
+- **Nextcloud**
+- **Jellyfin**
+- **Agent DVR**
+- **EVE-NG**
-- **Nginx Proxy Manager**
+- **GNS3**

-As the lab evolves, this repository will be expanded with service diagrams, screenshots, implementation notes, and sanitized configuration examples.

 ---

-## High-Level Topology
+# High-Level Topology
-A topology diagram will be added to show:

-- internet / WAN edge
+The current topology includes:

+- **Dual ISP connectivity**
-- OPNsense firewall
+  - PLDT (primary)
-- internal VLANs / subnets
+  - Globe (secondary / backup)

-- Proxmox host and VM groups
-- Windows infrastructure services
+- **Managed trunk switch**
-- Authentik / AdGuard / NetBox / Vaultwarden
+  - carries VLAN 10 / 30 / 50 / 60

-- monitoring stack
+- **Proxmox host**
-- reverse proxy placement
+  - VLAN-aware bridge for OPNsense ROAS
+  - isolated VM network for hosted services

+- **Deco home network**
-- remote access path through Tailscale
+  - connected through a dedicated VLAN/uplink path

+- **Internal infrastructure network**
+  - hosts Windows services, identity, monitoring, storage, and supporting applications

+A topology diagram for this design will be included in the repository.

 ---

-## Security Design Goals
+# Security Design Goals
-The lab is designed with the following security goals in mind:
+This lab is designed with practical infrastructure security in mind.
+Key goals include:

+- segmenting infrastructure and user/client traffic
-- segment infrastructure and services using VLANs and firewall rules
+- using firewall policy enforcement between services and networks
-- restrict administrative access paths
-- avoid unnecessary exposure of internal services
+- limiting unnecessary exposure of internal services
-- centralize identity where possible
+- centralizing identity where possible
-- use internal PKI / certificate services for lab workflows
+- using internal PKI for certificate-based workflows
-- improve visibility through monitoring and future security tooling
+- improving visibility with monitoring and security tooling
-- document the environment like a real infrastructure platform
+- documenting assets, IPs, and infrastructure relationships

 ---

+# Why This Lab Exists
+This homelab is not just for hosting apps.
+It is my working platform for building practical experience in:

+- **network engineering**
+- **cloud-connected infrastructure**
+- **security operations**
+- **identity and access**
+- **monitoring and observability**
+- **documentation and infrastructure hygiene**
+- **network simulation and testing**

+It is also the base platform for future portfolio projects related to:
+- AWS / hybrid networking
+- SIEM / log pipelines
+- reverse proxy and WAF security
+- network automation
+- cloud/security architecture

+---

-## Repository Structure
+# Repository Roadmap
-This repository will be expanded with the following structure:
+This repository will be expanded with:

+- **topology diagrams**
+- **VLAN / subnet documentation**
+- **VM inventory**
+- **service dependency notes**
+- **reverse proxy / access flow notes**
+- **NetBox structure documentation**
+- **monitoring screenshots**
+- **lessons learned and design decisions**
+- **sanitized configuration examples**

+---

+# Repository Structure
 ```text
 homelab-network-core/
 ├─ README.md